Civic Engagement and Social Responsibility Council

 - Jesse Lytle, President's Office, Chair of Council on Sustainability and Social Responsibility

-- Jill Stauffer, Peace, Justice, and Human Rights and CPGC
+- Jill Stauffer, Peace, Justice, and Human Rights, CPGC and Voice of Witness

-- Marielle Latrick, Marian E. Koshland Integrated Natural Sciences Center
+- Marielle Latrick, Marian E. Koshland Integrated Natural Sciences Center, MAST

 - Martha Denney, Dean of Students